Mission, Vision & Core Values

 We envision a world transformed by an awareness of the true potential of every human being, where all of life is sacred and where all our social systems work in harmony with the earth.
 We see a world in which conflict rarely occurs, and when it does, can always be addressed by the creative energy of nonviolence.
 In this world, unarmed peacekeeping has replaced military intervention, restorative justice has replaced retribution, and needs-based economies have replaced consumerism, among other essential changes.

-In fulfillment of this vision, we offer five propositions:
+In fulfillment of this vision, we uphold five propositions:

 - Life is an interconnected whole of inestimable worth

-- We cannot be fulfilled by an indefinite consumption of things, but by a potentially infinite expansion of our relationships
+- We cannot be fulfilled by an indefinite consumption of things, but by an expansion of our relationships

-- We can never injure others without injuring ourselves, so:
+- We can never injure others without injuring ourselves, therefore: